 One area of weakness for the chapter is that at times, some chapter officers rely on the National Office to address simple questions that could be handled by the district director or other local leadership.

 Specifically, a chapter officer reached out to ELCs to discuss how to handle transfer students.
 One member transferred prior to the Fall 2020 system and the chapter received information on how to handle that person on their current roster.
 Another member will be transferring for Spring 2021 and the same officer did not remember the procedure and reached out to ELC again.
 Another area of weakness was the chapter's implementation of the new online pledge education program.
 Their pledge program submission this semester used incorrect information on required events and final exam scoring that is not reflective of the new online test.
 The inconsistency was found when the chapter had its virtual chapter visit and ELC spoke with the pledge class.
-Prior to full implementation of new members.
+Prior to full implementation of the new online pledge education program, the chapter felt the new program would hinder integration of new members.